WSU-kduncan/ceg3120-cicd-hannahwysong/README-CD.md

 # Project 5 CD
+## Continuous Deployment Project Overview
+The goal of this project is to configure webhooks update an applicate whenever changes are made.\
+This project uses DockerHub to host the images for the containers.\
+This project uses Github to push updates to the code.\
+This project uses GitHub Actions to update the container image and send a payload.\
+This project uses Webhooks to run a script to update the container when notified.\
+The project is hosted on an AWS EC2 instance so that it can run constantly.
+Diagram of project\

 ## Part 1 - Semantic Versioning
 ### Generating tags
 Tags for a git repository can be viewed by typing `git tag` into the CLI.